uncovery/unc_media_store/README.md

 ## caveats
 this system is right now assuming that
 - you have a thumbnail generated for each file
-- the filenames are the default OBS file format.
+- the filenames are the default OBS file format, but without spaces (%CCYY-%MM-%DD_%hh-%mm-%ss)
 - at this point, the list of files is only generated when the admin interface is opened

 ## installation
 - install the plugin
-- configure the nextcloud & stripe login info
+- configure the nextcloud login & stripe secret keys.
+You can use restricted keys.
+The permissions need to be WRITE for Proructs, Checkout Sessions, Prices and Payment Links.
 - create a new page in wordpress and insert the \[ums_show_interface\] shortcode

 ## future plans